 The Company conducts business through meetings of its Board of Directors and through activities of its committees.
-During 2022, the Board of Directors held 14 meetings (not including committee meetings), and our independent directors met 10 times in executive session without management present.
-No director attended fewer than 75% of the total meetings of the Board of Directors and the committees on which such director served (held during the period for which the director has served as a director or committee member, as appropriate) except for Director David Murakami who passed away in August 2022.
+During 2023, the Board of Directors held 15 meetings (not including committee meetings), and our independent directors met nine times in executive session without management present.
+No director attended fewer than 75% of the total meetings of the Board of Directors and the committees on which such director served (held during the period for which the director has served as a director or committee member, as appropriate).